He was one of the most talented painters to ever walk the earth, and in this post, you’ll discover the ultimate list of facts about Raphael.

-Apart from Raphael, Michelangelo (known for “The Creation of Adam” and “the Pietà” and 13 more famous works) and Leonardo da Vinci (known for the “Mona Lisa” and “The Last Supper“) were also creating one masterpiece after another back then, and they are considered to be the traditional trinity of great masters of that period.
+Apart from Raphael, Michelangelo (known for “The Creation of Adam” and “the Pietà” and several more famous works) and Leonardo da Vinci (known for the “Mona Lisa” and “The Last Supper“) were also creating one masterpiece after another back then, and they are considered to be the traditional trinity of great masters of that period.

 3. His father was a painter as well

 You know the saying about the apple and the tree, right?
-Well, this saying definitely applies to Raphael.
+Well, this saying applies to Raphael.
 His father was also a renowned painter who worked as the court painter to Duke of Urbino Federico da Montefeltro.

 His work consisted of several altarpieces, several Madonnas, an annunciation, and a painting of the resurrected Christ supported by two angels.
 Many pieces can be found in museums all across Europe such as the Berlin Museum, the National Gallery in London, and the Museum of Fine Arts in Budapest.

 Unfortunately for the young Raphael, both his mother (at the age of 8) and father (at the age of 11) died before he had reached adolescence.

 In Raphael’s biography, Giorgio Vasari mentioned that Raphael had already “shown talent at a young age” and that he was “very helpful to his father when he painted.”

 4. He painted his main mistress

 Raphael had an outgoing and enjoyable personality.
 He didn’t just use this trait to acquire commissions at the cost of his rivals by being able to befriend Popes, but also (more than once) to seduce women who were captivated by his immense talent.